GluuFederation/docs-ce-prod/docs/source/user-management/local-user-management.md

 ![image](../img/admin-guide/user/import-people_add.png)

 * Click the `Add` button to select the file from which the users will be imported.
 The supported excel formats are `xls` and `xlsx`.

 ![image](../img/admin-guide/user/import-people_validate.png)

-* The file needs to be validated before it can be imported.
-Click on the `Validate` button.
+* Click the `Validate` button to validate the user list.

-* Click on the `Import` button to complete the import of users.
+* Click `Import` to complete the import of users.

 ### File structure